macstadium/orka-github-actions-integration/README.md

 ## Setting up the Orka GitHub runner

 You can get the Orka GitHub runner by downloading it from [this link](https://github.com/macstadium/orka-github-actions-integration/pkgs/container/orka-github-runner).
 You will be able to execute the runner (via `docker run`) from any machine that has connectivity to the Orka cluster.
-If running within MacStadium, you can request 2 vCPU of Private Cloud x86 compute to run the container, with the corresponding compute billed as a part of your Virtual Private Cloud (VPC) services.
+If running within MacStadium, you can request 2 vCPU of Private Cloud x86 compute with 15GB of storage to run the container, with the corresponding compute billed as a part of your Virtual Private Cloud (VPC) services.

 ### Environment variables